nhs-pt/hospitals/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-This R data package contains one single dataset — the eponymous `hospitals` tibble — comprising the current 52 hospitals in the Portuguese National Health Service.
+This R data package contains one single data set — the eponymous `hospitals` tibble — comprising the current 52 hospitals in the Portuguese National Health Service.

-For a description of each variable and data sources used to assemble this dataset browse the documentation with `?hospitals`.
+For a description of each variable and data sources used to assemble this data set browse the documentation with `?hospitals`.

 ## Installation